awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/https-singleinstance-tomcat.md

       CidrIp: 0.0.0.0/0
 ```

-For a load\-balanced environment, you configure the load balancer to either [pass secure traffic through untouched](https-tcp-passthrough.md), or [decrypt and re\-encrypt](configuring-https-endtoend.md) for end\-to\-end encryption\.
+For a load balanced environment, you configure the load balancer to either [pass secure traffic through untouched](https-tcp-passthrough.md), or [decrypt and re\-encrypt](configuring-https-endtoend.md) for end\-to\-end encryption\.